Faster, higher, stronger: luxury pricing goes for gold

 PARIS If, like French fashion house Balmain, you can sell a ripped cotton tee-shirt for more than 1,000 euros, you might wonder if there's any price your well-heeled customers won't pay.

-It's a question the luxury industry has been posing for years as it skipped through the financial crisis in diamond slingbacks - House of Borgezie, 120,000 euros ($148,000).
+It's a question the luxury industry has been posing for years as it skipped through the financial crisis in diamond slingbacks - House of Borgezie, 120,000 euros.

 "There is a tendency among the most high-end buyers to forget about cost.
 They want the best.
 They want what they want," said Michel Chevalier, author of Luxury Brand Management.

-It is the most expensive brands, dubbed "absolute" luxury - among them Hermes, Van Cleef & Arpels and Bottega Veneta - that are growing the fastest of all, thanks to emerging market demand, particularly from China.
+It is the most expensive brands, dubbed "absolute" luxury - among them Hermes (HRMS.PA), Van Cleef & Arpels and Bottega Veneta - that are growing the fastest of all, thanks to emerging market demand, particularly from China.

 According to Bain research, the "absolute" segment has grown 6 percent a year, outperforming the general luxury market, since 2000.
 It now accounts for 40 billion euros of the 191 billion euro luxury market and is expected to grow faster than other segments through 2014.